onewby/bus-boards/README.md

 - [ ] Locality pages (view all stops in a locality)
 - [x] Host online
 - [ ] Filter boards by destination or calling points
-- [ ] Show maps of all the stances grouped within a stop
+- [x] Show maps of all the stances grouped within a stop
-- [ ] Simplify and automate more of setup
-  - [ ] Explore downloading individual region files and inserting rows into the database in parallel to speed up initialisation
-  - [ ] Write database migrations

 ## Data sources